Sainte Chapelle is a gothic masterpiece created by Saint Louis IX to contain the most precious relics of Christendom.

 It is by pure chance that the windows of the Sainte Chapelle in Paris are in good condition.
 In fact, the French revolution caused the destruction of many religious works, above all in Paris.
 Fortunately, the windows of the Sainte Chapelle were covered and therefore were not damaged in contrast to those of many other churches.

 About 60% of the windows are original and tell biblical stories.
-It starts from the Genesis (first stained glass on the left of the altar) to finish with the apocalypse of Giovanni (in the rose window that however is later).
+It starts from the Genesis (first stained glass on the left of the altar) to finish with the apocalypse of John (in the rose window that however is later).

-Bianca di Castiglia: one of the greatest women of the Middle Ages
+Blanche of Castile: one of the greatest women of the Middle Ages

 Symbology and numerology in the Sainte Chapelle

 An interesting detail to understand the king’s personality are the symbols of the lily and the castle on the columns.
-The lily, symbol of the French rulers, represents the father of Louis IX, while the castle is the emblem of the Castilian family to which the mother Bianca belonged.
+The lily, symbol of the French rulers, represents the father of Louis IX, while the castle is the emblem of the Castilian family to which the mother Blanche belonged.

 The construction of this chapel follows a precise symbolic and numerological scheme.